jalbertsr/logo-badge-images/README.md

 #### How to use the different logos in readme files

-Just copy the text below the logo image, and paste it into the markdown file.
+Just copy the text below the logo image, and paste it into the markdown .

 Example: